Prince Edward, Duke of Kent: Early life and education

-Edward was born on 9 October 1935, at No. 3 Belgrave Square, London, to Prince George, Duke of Kent, and Princess Marina, Duchess of Kent.
-Home Secretary Sir John Simon was present to verify the birth.
-His father was the fourth son of King George V and Queen Mary.
-His mother was the daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.
-He was baptised in the Private Chapel of Buckingham Palace on 20 November 1935 by Archbishop of Canterbury Cosmo Lang.
-His godparents were his grandparents, King George V, Queen Mary and Prince Nicholas of Greece and Denmark; as well as the Prince of Wales; the Princess Royal, the Duke of Connaught and Strathearn (whose son, Prince Arthur of Connaught, stood proxy); and the Duchess of Argyll.
+Edward was born at 2:05 am on 9 October 1935 at No. 3 Belgrave Square, London, the eldest child of Prince George, Duke of Kent, and Princess Marina, Duchess of Kent.
+The Home Secretary, Sir John Simon, was present to verify the birth.
+His father was the fourth son of King George V and Queen Mary, and his mother was the daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.
+He was baptised in the Private Chapel at Buckingham Palace on 20 November by the Archbishop of Canterbury, Cosmo Lang.
+His godparents were his grandparents, King George V, Queen Mary, and Prince Nicholas of Greece and Denmark; the Prince of Wales; the Princess Royal; the Duke of Connaught and Strathearn (whose son, Prince Arthur of Connaught, stood proxy); and the Duchess of Argyll.

-Edward began his education at Ludgrove, a preparatory school in Berkshire, before going on to Eton College and then Le Rosey in Switzerland.
-After school he entered the Royal Military Academy Sandhurst, where he won the Sir James Moncrieff Grierson prize for foreign languages.
-Edward speaks fluent French, having been raised in a house where, according to the words of his younger brother, Prince Michael of Kent, his mother and aunts spoke French as a matter of preference.
+Edward began his education at Ludgrove, a preparatory school in Berkshire, before going on to Eton College, and subsequently Le Rosey in Switzerland.
+After leaving school he entered the Royal Military Academy Sandhurst, where he was awarded the Sir James Moncrieff Grierson prize for foreign languages.
+Edward speaks fluent French, having been raised in a house where, according to his younger brother, Prince Michael of Kent, their mother and aunts spoke French as a matter of preference.

-On 25 August 1942, Edward's father, the Duke of Kent, was killed when his plane crashed in bad weather in Caithness.
-Edward, at six years old, succeeded his father as Duke of Kent, Earl of St Andrews and Baron Downpatrick.
-As a member of the royal family, Edward began performing engagements at an early age.
-In 1952, at the age of 16, he walked behind the coffin of his uncle, George VI, at his state funeral.
-In 1953, he attended the coronation of his cousin, Elizabeth II, and was the third to pay homage at her throne, following the dukes of Edinburgh and Gloucester.
+On 25 August 1942, Edward's father was killed when his aircraft crashed in bad weather in Caithness, Scotland.
+Edward, then six years old, succeeded to his father's titles as Duke of Kent, Earl of St Andrews, and Baron Downpatrick.
+As a member of the royal family he began undertaking public engagements at an early age.
+In 1952, at the age of 16, he walked behind the coffin of his uncle, George VI, at the King's state funeral.
+The following year he attended the coronation of his cousin, Elizabeth II, and was the third to pay homage at her throne, following the dukes of Edinburgh and Gloucester.